 A photodiode is a PN junction, When a photon of sufficient energy (<1.1ev) strikes the diode, it creates an electron-hole pair.
 The intensity of photon absorption depends on the energy of photons – the lower the energy of photons, the deeper the absorption is.
-This mechanism is also known as the inner photoelectric effect.
-If the absorption occurs in the depletion region of the p-n junction, these hole pairs are swept from the junction – due to the built-in electric field of the depletion region.
-Thus holes move toward the anode, and electrons toward the cathode, and a photocurrent is produced.
-The total current through the photo-diode is the sum of the dark current (Dark current is a generated current in the absence of light) and the photo-current, so the dark current must be minimized to maximize the sensitivity of the device.
+It knew this mechanism as the inner photoelectric effect.
+If the absorption occurs in the depletion region of the p-n junction, it sweeps these hole pairs from the junction – because of the built-in electric field of the depletion region.
+Thus holes move toward the anode, and it produced electrons toward the cathode and a photocurrent.
+The total current through the photo-diode is the sum of the dark current (Dark current is a generated current in the absence of light) and the photo-current, so it must minimize the dark current to maximize the sensitivity of the device.

 Operation modes of Photo-diode